Ambrose Tighe

 Ambrose Tighe (May 8, 1859 – November 11, 1928) was an American lawyer, politician, and academic from Minnesota.
 He was one of the five co-founders of William Mitchell College of Law.

 Early life

 Tighe was a first-generation American, born and raised in Brooklyn, New York.
-His grandfather, an Episcopalian missionary, had emigrated there from Northern Ireland in the early nineteenth century.
+His grandfather, an Episcopalian missionary, had emigrated there from Ireland in the early nineteenth century.
 His father James was also a lawyer, educated at New York University, although he did not practice extensively, focusing instead on a career in business.
 Tighe attended preparatory school at Adelphi Academy and in 1879 graduated from Yale University, where he was a member of Phi Beta Kappa and the Skull and Bones secret society.

 Career

 After graduating from Yale, he briefly worked as a reporter for the New York Tribune, and then relocated to Frankfort, Kentucky.
 He read law there and was admitted to the state bar in 1880.
 In June of the same year he was elected the Douglas Fellow at Yale, which allowed him to continue his academic studies at the school.
 In January 1882, the college made him a lecturer in the Latin Department, and he taught courses on Roman Law until June 1885.

 Tighe published his notes the following year in a book entitled, The Development of the Roman Constitution.
 It was a popular textbook in the subject at Yale and other Ivy League colleges.
 In recognition of his work in Roman history, Yale awarded him an M.A. in 1891.

 After further reading law in New York City, Tighe moved to St. Paul, Minnesota, in 1886, where he embarked upon an impressive career.
 In 1890, he was named general counsel for Mutual Life Insurance Company of New York, and in 1900 he accepted the same position at the Eastman Kodak Company.
 Tighe served in the Minnesota House of Representatives as a Republican from 1903 to 1909.
 His son Richard Lodge Tighe also served in the Minnesota House of Representatives.